Best gaming laptop: Five things to consider

 This model is sleek, gamer-chic, and extremely powerful for the price.
 Amazon

 Alienware’s m15 is one of the better-designed laptops on the market; there’s no mistaking it for a non-gaming laptop, but it also isn’t garish or cheap-looking at all.
-With a current-generation i7 CPU, an RTX 2070 GPU, and one terabyte of SSD storage for plenty of games, the m15 is one of the better all-around gaming laptops on the market.
+With a current-generation i7 CPU, an RTX 2070 GPU, and one terabyte of SSD storage for plenty of games, the m15 is one of the better all-around laptops on the market.
 It’s an expensive laptop, but you’ll get what you pay for.

 Best gaming laptop brands to know

 There are a bunch of companies that make gaming laptops; some specialize in it and do nothing else, while others simply pump higher-end GPUs into their regular laptops, slap on some neon lights, and call them a gaming laptop.
-Here are some of the best brands when it comes to the top gaming laptops.
+Here are some of the best brands when it comes to the top models.

 Alienware started out as an independent company but has been owned by Dell since 2006.
 That’s actually not a bad thing; Dell makes some of the best displays on the market, so Alienware usually has great screens, and they offer tons of options to customize exactly what you want.

 Asus gaming laptops are sold under its ROG (Republic of Gamers) sub-brand.
-Its Zephyrus G14 is one of the best-reviewed gaming laptops of the year, and the company is also pretty reliable for mid-range gaming hardware.
+Its Zephyrus G14 is one of the best-reviewed laptops of the year, and the company is also pretty reliable for mid-range gaming hardware.

 Razer, with its trademark neon-green three-headed snake logo, started out by making high-quality gaming accessories, like keyboards and mice.
-The company has since branched out into more complete hardware, including tablets and laptops, and its Razer Blade line of gaming laptops is very well-regarded.
+The company has since branched out into more complete hardware, including tablets and laptops, and its Razer Blade line of laptops is very well-regarded.

 Best budget gaming laptops: What you get for under $500

-Here’s the thing about budget gaming laptops: you probably shouldn’t.
-This is simply an expensive category, with mid-range gaming laptops starting well over a thousand dollars.
+Here’s the thing about budget laptops: you probably shouldn’t.
+This is simply an expensive category, with mid-range laptops starting well over a thousand dollars.
 That said, if you’re playing some more casual games, like Minecraft, you can get by with much less power than you’d think.
 At this price point, you’re probably getting integrated graphics—GPUs are expensive!—but if you must, go for something like the Lenovo IdeaPad that has a Ryzen chip, which will have Vega graphics.
 These aren’t going to cut it for any high-end games, but they’ll be more powerful than Intel integrated graphics.

 A final word on finding the best gaming laptops